 - State of the art, self-contained year level learning communities with flexible spaces that can be adapted for different types of learning activities

 - Emphasis on digital technologies to address the needs of our learners in the 21st century

 - Dance Studio

 - Performing Arts Centre

 Our new facilities are shaped by the way we teach and have been specifically designed to combine best practice teaching and learning with the most up-to-date building designs.
 The new building designs create flexible learning spaces that enable us to operate as learning communities.
 All year levels are broken down into learning communities with approximately fifty students with two to three teachers in each community.

 Each learning community is managed by a team leader with the support of a core teaching team that is responsible for the learning within each community.
 The team leader uses student data to make decisions about how best to group students to maximise each student’s learning and what teaching strategies to use.
+For example: